danielshaulov1/IBKR-Trade-Tracker/README.md

 ## 📌 Optional: Use Gmail Label

-If you organize your emails using a Gmail label (like "Interactive Brokers"), set it in the script:
+If you organize your emails using a Gmail label (like `Interactive Brokers`), set it in your `.env` file :

 ```python
 LABEL_NAME = 'Interactive Brokers'